 Intended to prepare students for the AP examination in psychology, the course introduces students to the systematic and scientific study of the behavior and mental processes of human beings.
 Students become familiar with the various branches of psychology and the methodologies used by psychologists.
 Physiological, psychodynamic and behavioral schools of thought are all addressed.
 Key topics include personality theory, developmental psychology, psychopathology and treatment, theories of motivation, emotion and learning, and social psychology.
 Students are evaluated on a variety of assignments including projects, quizzes and tests and are introduced to psychological research.

-Prerequisite: Open to grade 12 students who have completed one of the following: 1) AP or Honors U.S. History with departmental approval; 2) U.S. History with an A; or 3) U.S. History with an A- and who are approved for an honors or AP science course in grade 12.
+Prerequisite: AP Psychology is open to grade 12 students who have completed one of the following: 1) AP or Honors U.S. History with departmental approval; 2) U.S. History with an A; or 3) U.S. History with an A- and who are approved for an honors or AP science course in grade 12.
 UC approved.

-AP United States Government and Politics
+AP United States Government and Politics (1 year/1.0 unit)

 Intended to prepare students for the AP examination in United States government and politics, this course examines the foundations of our political institutions and how these systems function.
 Students study the role of political parties, special interest groups, the media and individuals within the development of public policy and also examine recent Supreme Court rulings and their impact on civil rights and liberties within our country.
-The course will provide students with analytical perspectives on our government and political system.
+The course will provide students with analytical perspective on our government and political system.
+Starting in 2018-19, this course is a yearlong course.